Women in ISSS

 Jai Ni, Research Associate, Microwave and Antenna Engineering Group

 'I have worked as postdoctoral research associate at Microwave and Antenna Engineering Group, Heriot-Watt University, for 1 year.
-Prior to this, I pursued my PhD in microwave engineering at Heriot-Watt.
+Prior to this, I pursued my PhD in microwave engineering at Heriot-Watt University.
 My research interests include novel microwave device designs for modern wireless communication systems.

 In addition to my research, my outside interests include traveling, cycling, hiking, playing badminton and photography.
 I have tarvelled to more than 10 countries including South Africa and Russia.
 In September, I successfully completed the cycling challenge of ‘Pedal for Scotland 2015.'